Vulcan's Glory

 Vulcan's Glory is a Star Trek: The Original Series novel written by D.C.
 Fontana.
-Fontana was a writer and producer on the original Star Trek television series, and throughout her career was responsible for writing much of the backstory surrounding Spock's Vulcan heritage.
-This was her only Star Trek novel.
+Fontana was a writer and producer on the original Star Trek television series and was primarily responsible for writing much of the backstory surrounding Spock's Vulcan heritage.
+This was the only Star Trek novel written by her to be published in her lifetime.

 The story focuses on the crew of the Enterprise while Captain Christopher Pike was in command from the period featured in the pilot episode "The Cage".
-A younger Montgomery Scott also appears.
+The characters of Number One and Dr. Philip Boyce (both present in "The Cage") also appear, as does a younger version of future Enterprise chief engineer Montgomery "Scotty" Scott.